FossRust/dex-parser-analyzer/docs/research/03-dex-gui.md

    * **Control-Flow Graphs (CFGs):** Visual representations of the logical flow within individual methods.
    * **Call Graphs:** Application-wide graphs visualizing the relationships *between* all methods.
    * **Data-Flow & Taint Analysis:** Overlays onto the CFGs and call graphs that illustrate vulnerability data, such as the flow of "tainted" data from a source to a sink.
+   These views now consume the serde-friendly DTOs exported by `dex_core::dto` (`DtoCfg`, `DtoCallGraph`, `DtoXrefs`), so both the CLI analyzer and GUI can hydrate identical graph/xref snapshots without touching `petgraph` internals.
 3. **Custom Widget Requirements:** Standard HTML widgets (buttons, text fields, tables) are insufficient for this data.
 The application demands a suite of high-performance, custom-built components, including:
    * A performant, virtualized Hex Editor for raw file and memory inspection.
    * A "Disassembly View" with syntax highlighting, line-based interactivity, and breakpoint indicators.